Loading...

 We hire our Weekend Retreat Staff on a rolling, first-come, first-served basis.

-To apply, complete our employment application (bottom right of this page) and send it, along with a copy of your resume, to Samantha Ellwood, Executive Director, at sellwood@woodlandsfoundation.org.
+To apply, complete our employment application (bottom right of this page) and send it, along with a copy of your resume, to Kenyon Lewis, Talent Recruiter and Program Coordinator, at klewis@woodlandsfoundation.org.

 All Staff Members at The Woodlands are Expected To: